 Parents (or legal guardians) are responsible for the conduct of their minor children, under 18 years of age, in the library or on library grounds regardless of whether parents (or legal guardian) are in the company of their children or not.

-- For children under 7, except for participation in certain, very specific library programs, a parent, guardian or responsible caregiver (age 17 or older) must remain with or be immediately accessible to the child at all times.
+- For children under 12 years of age, except for participation in certain, very specific library programs, a parent, guardian or responsible caregiver (age 17 or older) must remain with or be immediately accessible to the child at all times.

-- Children 12 and over are assumed to be mature enough to use the library responsibly by themselves.
+- Children 12 years old and over are assumed to be mature enough to use the library responsibly by themselves.

 - Minor children, aged less than 17 years, may not be left unattended before or after library hours.

 The library staff cannot assume the responsibility to supervise children in the library or on library grounds.
 Library staff is authorized to enforce this policy, including contact of police in the event the parent, legal guardian, or caregiver fails to comply.

 Responsible caregiver is defined as an individual possessed with the ability to assume responsibility for the supervision of minor children 11 years and younger.
 The responsible caregiver must be at least 17 years old.

 - Library staff will attempt to reach parents by telephone when there are violations of policy and specify if:

 - A child under 12 is unattended in the library for any length of time, or

 - An unattended child exhibits fear, anxiety, illness or disruptive behavior.